-All the objectives were late proven to be well served for these 14th century merchants.
-One of the Hu descendants passed state-level exam and became a high official, for which a stone memorial archway at the entrance to Xidi was erected by royal decree.
+All the objectives were late proven to be well served for these 14th-century merchants.
+One of the Hu descendants passed the state-level exam and became a high official, for which a stone memorial archway at the entrance to Xidi was erected by royal decree.

 Tunxi Old Town, not far from Hongcun and Xidi, is a typical Chinese town that serves as a social and commercial centre for the surrounding villages.